ZurichNLP/domain-robustness/README.md

 ### Train baseline model

-To train a baseline model on S3IT, prepare as follows:

-Activate the virtualenv if not done yet:
+To train a baseline model on S3IT, activate the virtualenv if not done yet:

     source venvs/sockeye3/bin/activate

-Load modules:

-    module load volta cuda/9.1

 Then submit a job to SLURM: